How To Catch Bigger Bass

 1. Lake Toho

 Lake Toho in Kissimmee, Florida, offers some of the best trophy bass fishing in the country.
-This lake is known for its consistency and producing more big bass than any other fishing lake.
-According to Bassmaster magazine, Lake Toho is “the most consistent lake in the country for producing both numbers and size of largemouths.”
+This lake is known for its consistency and for producing more big bass than any other fishing lake.
+Bassmaster magazine says Lake Toho is “the most consistent lake in the country for producing both numbers and size of largemouths.”